ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 $$
 where the coefficients $\alpha_i \in \mathbb{C}$ .

-That is, the basis is a minimal collection of v
+That is, the basis is a minimal collection of vectors where they are all linearly independent; no $\ket{v_i}$ can be expressed as a linear combination of the others.
+The size of the basis is $n$, termed its **dimension**.

 ##### Eigenvectors and Eigenvalues
 ##### Hermitian